How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 In a spray bottle, mix equal parts white vinegar and distilled warm water together.
 So, one cup of white vinegar for every gallon of warm water.

-Shake the bottle to let the two ingredients commingled.
-And that’s it!
-You have a decent no streak laminate floor cleaner in hand.
+Shake the bottle to blend the two ingredients together.
+You now have a decent streak-free laminate floor cleaner in hand.

 One thing about this mixture: it could be a bit smelly if you don't like the smell of white vinegar.
 If it turns you off, you can add a few droplets of essential oil to the mixture to make it smell better.
 Something pleasant like lemon will do a good job at masking the smell.

-White vinegar cleaner can be kept for a pretty long time.
-You can put it away for a month and it will still retain its cleaning effect.
+White vinegar cleaner can be kept for a month and it will still retain its cleaning effect.

 Baking Soda

 Baking soda can be found in virtually every supermarket and all baking supply stores.
-This white, powdery substance can become a powerful cleaner when it is properly mixed.
+This ingredient becomes a powerful cleaner when properly mixed.
 However, unlike white vinegar, you will need to use several different ingredients.

 Here is a list of everything that you will need: